Keeping Chickens Happy in Hot Weather

 Recipe for Survival

-Once again it’s that time of year when soaring temperatures raise concern to chicken keepers.
-For those who can free roam their flock there is less worry.
+Once again it’s that time of year when soaring temperatures raise concern for chicken keepers.
+For those who can free-roam their flock there is less worry.
 But if you have backyard chickens that are confined to a coop, your worries are quite valid.
 Here’s what you can do to make your flock more comfortable.

 Air Flow